HugoFara/pylinkage/README.md

     curr_bb = bounding_box(tip_locus)
     # We set the reference bounding box, in order (min_y, max_x, max_y, min_x)
     ref_bb = (0, 5, 3, 0)
-    # Our score is the square sum of the edges distances
+    # Our score is the square sum of the edge distances
     return sum((pos - ref_pos) ** 2 for pos, ref_pos in zip(curr_bb, ref_bb))
 ```